Health Unit Coordinator

 Western Governors University

-For students who are looking for a more advanced degree, the online bachelor’s of science in health services coordinator at Western Governors University can be an excellent choice.
-Graduates of this program are well suited to both entry-level work, as well as more senior roles as health unit coordinators.
+For students looking for a more advanced degree, the online bachelor’s of science in health services coordinator at Western Governors University can be an excellent choice.
+Graduates of this program are well suited to entry-level work and more senior roles as health unit coordinators.

 In addition to being an outstanding academic program, other factors that set this program apart include affordability, generous scholarships, and a strong track record for graduate employment.